dolphingarlic/open-ieb-guides/english/poetry/portrait-of-a-loaf-of-bread.md

 In this poem, the second definition is far better captured than the first.

-Firstly, we never get a physical representation of the bread in the poem (e.g. we don't know whether it's sourdough or wholewheat).
+Firstly, **we never get a physical representation of the bread in the poem** (e.g. we don't know whether it's sourdough or wholewheat).
 The closest thing we get is the description of the bread being "warmly wrapped in cellophane".

-This lack of physical representation is likely intentional - by not
+This lack of physical representation is likely intentional - by not giving us the details, **the message of the poem becomes much more universal** (imagine if the poem was titled *Portrait of a Loaf of **Albany Low GI Sandwich Bread*** instead).

 Secondly,